jakobreinhardt/portfolio_assistant/README.md

 ## Motivation

-The motivation behind this project is to have a program with which I can compare fundamental data for different stocks.
+The motivation behind this project is to have a program that I can use to compare fundamentals for different stocks.

 -------------